neynarxyz/neynar_parquet_importer/README.md

-# Neynar Parquet Importer
+# Example Neynar Parquet Importer

-The MVP design is just going to print imported data to the terminal.

-The next design should write the data into a SQL database.
-Make it easy to use Postgres/MySQL/MyRocks/etc. Anything supported by sqlalchemy

-I think an example that uses Spark could be useful.

-## Backfill
+Download parquet exports from Neynar and import them into a Postgres database.

-You'll need to load a "full" export at least once.
-If the schema ever changes, it will likely be necessary to load a "full" backup again.
+The script will load a "full" export once at the start.

-## Stream

-Once the backfill of the "full" export is complete, you can start importing the "incremental" exports.
+Once the backfill of the "full" export is complete, it will start importing the "incremental" exports.

-Sometimes the network is quiet and the parquet file would be empty.
-When this happens, we upload a `.empty` file.
+Sometimes the network is quiet and the parquet file is empty.
+When this happens, Neynar exports a `.empty` file.
 We had some troubles with schema detection with actually empty `.parquet` files and this was a simple solution.

+## Setup

+Set up your configuration.
+Copy this file and then add your secrets to it:

+    cp env.example .env

+Run a postgres and the app inside of docker:

+    docker compose up --build -d

+NOTE: Older systems might use `docker-compose` instead of `docker compose`

+## Todo

+- Import everything in parallel
+- Track files that have already been imported
+- If the schema ever changes, it will likely be necessary to load a "full" backup again.
+There will be an env var to force this
+- Track SNS queue instead of polling